-As a comprehensive veterinary specialty hospital, we offer hope and help to cancer patients with our dog and cat oncology treatments in Oak Creek, WI, Glendale, WI and Port Washington, WI.
+As a comprehensive veterinary specialty hospital, we offer hope and help to cancer patients with our veterinary oncology treatments in Oak Creek, WI, Glendale, WI and Port Washington, WI.
 The good news is that there are many options for treating pets with cancer today, and animals typically experience far fewer side effects than humans undergoing similar treatment.
 Most importantly, at Lakeshore, we are here to provide you with all of the information you need to make the best decisions for your pet.